Zxynine/AnyMacro/README.md

 To remove a macro, navigate to its location under the *Custom Macros* dropdown and select the remove option under it.
 A prompt will appear asking if you are sure you wish to remove it.

 ## Built-in Macros

-The built-in commands are always visible in the *AnyShortcut* menu.
-Assign shortcuts to them in the usual way.
+The *AnyMacro* add-in includes two built-in commands that are used in the built-in macro *'`Align Camera`'*.
+These commands can be found under the menu item *`TOOLS`* -> *`INSPECT`*.
+The macro demonstrates how these two commands can be chained.

 Built-in commands include:
+ * Change Cameras Up
+ * Change Cameras Forwards

+Built-in macros include:
  * Align Camera

 ![Screenshot](builtin_screenshot.png)

 ## Supported Platforms
   * Windows
   * Mac OS

 ## Installation
 1. Download the add-in from the [Releases](https://github.com/zxynine/AnyMacro/releases) page.

 2. Unpack it into `API\AddIns` (see [How to install an add-in or script in Fusion 360](https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-install-an-ADD-IN-and-Script-in-Fusion-360.html)).